 - Decline in language abilities.
 This might include difficulty getting words out or understanding them.
 People may repeat commonly used words and phrases, or forget the meaning of words.

 - Difficulty recognising people or knowing what objects are for.

 - Day-to-day memory may be relatively unaffected in the early stages, but problems with attention and concentration could give the impression of memory problems.

 - Movement problems – about one in every eight people with behavioural variant FTD also develops movement problems of motor neurone disease.
 This can include stiff or twitching muscles, muscle weakness and difficulty swallowing.

 Similar to the other types of dementia symptoms get worse over time, gradually leading to more widespread problems with day-to-day function.
 Some people may develop motor problems like those seen in Parkinson’s.
 Over time people with FTD can find it harder to swallow, eat, communicate and move.
 They will require more support to look after themselves.
-The speed of change can vary widely, but some people live with the condition for more than 15 years.

 Young-onset dementia is when people younger than the age of 65 are experiencing symptoms of dementia.
 It is caused by a wide range of diseases that cause young-onset dementia and younger people are said to experience a rarer form of dementia.
 A significant difference to all the different types of dementia already mentioned, early-onset dementia is more likely to be hereditary than late on-set dementia.
 Around 10 percent of all people with young-onset dementia seems to have been inherited from a parent.

 - Problems with movement including walking, co-ordination and balance.

 - Memory loss and difficulty determining time and places.